sophiegoblin/sophiegoblin.github.io/index.md

 *Femur Design*<br>
 **Digital Project Manager**
 <br><br>
+Femur Design is a small team of developers who design and build musical instruments to help people learn how to play music.
 At Femur Design I helped manage the team that designs instant and intuitive musical experiences for the web, iOS and Android.
 For example [Theremin](https://femurdesign.com/theremin/) is a touch playable synthesiser.
 I collaborated with the team on the timeline and managed the brand strategy, launch, press releases, videos and mail outs.
-Our most recent project involved two other senior developers to create [Blokdust](https://www.youtube.com/watch?v=RNZfOMJybjM), a web app which allows users to build instruments and make self-playing sound environments.
+Our most recent project involved two other senior developers to create [Blokdust](https://www.youtube.com/watch?v=RNZfOMJybjM), a web app which allows users to build instruments and make self-playing sound environments.<br>
 ![Femur Design](/img/Femur/ipad.jpg "Femur Design")<br><br>
 <span class="caption"></span>
 ![Femur Design](/img/Femur/lay.jpg "Femur Design")<br><br>